 Quarrington Hill Junior Youth Club starts 15th January 2018

-A new junior youth club is to commence for 7 to 11 year olds.
-The group will take place on Monday nights at Quarrington Hill Community Centre.
-The club will run from 5.30pm to 7pm.
+A new junior youth club commenced for 7 to 11 year olds.
+The group takes place on Monday nights at Quarrington Hill Community Centre.
+The club runs from 5.30pm to 7pm.
 There will b e a charge of 50p per child.

 - Arts & Crafts